Posted on

 - certain bonafide business-to-business contracting relationships.7

 If one of these exemptions applies, worker classification is determined using the old law, which uses the manner and means test.
-Courts look to whether the company has a right to control the manner and the means of the performance of the work.8
+Courts look to whether the company has a right to control the manner and the means of the performance of your work.8

 Applicability to California law